02 Dec 2015 501 Basketball Team announced for 2016

-The team features 24 of the best student-athletes the 501 has to offer — both on and off the court.
-The team is made up of male and female athletes.
+501 LIFE is excited to announce the 2016 edition of its 501 Basketball Team.
+The team has expanded to 35 honorees (a 45 percent increase over last year’s team) and includes the best student-athletes the 501 has to offer — both on and off the court.
+The team is made up of male and female players.

 Players were nominated by their respective coaches and selected by the 501 LIFE staff.
 Nominations were weighted equally between on- and off-the-court attributes.

-The team recently met at Conway Christian’s gym for a photo shoot and individual interviews.
+The team recently met at Conway Christian’s gym for a photo shoot.

 In addition to being featured in 501 LIFE’s January issue, each player will be featured individually throughout the winter online at 501lifemag.com and in 501 Sports Extra, 501’s sports e-newsletter.
 (To subscribe, email [email protected] or visit 501lifemag.com.)